Luxury jet spurned by Mexico's president returning without a buyer after 1-1/2 years in U.S.

-MEXICO CITY, July 22 (Reuters) - Mexican President Andres Manuel Lopez Obrador on Wednesday said the luxury presidential jet he plans to sell would return to Mexico later in the day, more than 1-1/2 years after he sent it to the United States in search of a buyer.
+MEXICO CITY (Reuters) - Mexican President Andres Manuel Lopez Obrador on Wednesday said the luxury presidential jet he plans to sell would return to Mexico later in the day, more than 1-1/2 years after he sent it to the United States in search of a buyer.

 Mexico has struggled to sell the opulent Boeing 787 Dreamliner, which the leftist Lopez Obrador has cast as a symbol of excess and corruption under previous governments in a country where around half the population lives in poverty.